-To those who have trouble accepting the fact that pornography addiction treatment is difficult and necessary, listen to the following email that I recently received.
+To those who have trouble accepting the fact that pornography and sex addiction treatment is difficult and necessary, listen to the following email that I recently received.

 “I am sick to my core by virtue of my indulgence in pornography.
 To be honest, my appetite for porn accounted for why I got the internet in the very first place and now that I am down in a horrendous pit I seriously wonder whether there is hope of recovery for me, for whenever I log onto the internet I must view porn.

-The feeling expressed in this letter is common to what I am seeing in my clinical practice day in and day out when dealing with addiction treatment.
+The feeling expressed in this letter is common to what I am seeing in my clinical practice day in and day out when dealing with sex and porn addiction.
 Pornography eats away at the inner soul.